Hazardous Waste is unwanted material that exhibits at least one of the following characteristics: Ignitability, Corrosivity, Reactivity, and Toxicity.

 For an example of a completed disposal form, click here.

 - Contact Environmental Protection staff to arrange a time for pick up of the controlled substances.
 (UW-Milwaukee DEA Controlled Substance Disposal Form and usage log should be available at the time of the pick-up.)

-- Environmental Protection personnel will pick up the DEA controlled substance the day before our campus hazardous waste shipment.
-Because Environmental Protections in not a DEA registrant, the substance can not be stored by Environmental Protection.
+- Environmental Protection personnel will pick up the DEA controlled substance the day of its planned destruction.
+Because Environmental Protection is not a DEA registrant, the substance can not be stored by Environmental Protection.

 - The registrant must be present at the time of pick up in order to sign over custody of the controlled substance to Environmental Protection.